 ISFPs are more likely to trust INTJs who are able to let down their guards and listen when ISFPs are overwhelmed; INTJs should be more present, flexible, and considerate when working with ISFPs.

 INTJs bring deep-thinking and organization to a work environment, while ISFPs offer a natural sensitivity to and awareness of others.
 When working as a team, INTJs can help ISFPs learn more about expressing themselves rationally, while ISFPs can teach INTJs how to be more flexible, adaptable, and considerate of others.

 INTJs tend to dislike change, especially if it affects their ability to accomplish set goals.
 ISFPs are usually very adaptable and tend to enjoy new experiences.
 When INTJs have difficulty processing change, ISFPs should help them learn to adapt and see the positive side of a new situation.
 INTJs are likely to have an easier time once they can adjust their mindset and find a new path to their goals.

-INTJs and ISFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ISFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid being too critical of ISFPs’ actions; they should address feedback gently and patiently.

 ISFPs should try to be more consistent and predictable around INTJs.

 INTJ and ISFP types can encourage and motivate each other in their personal and professional lives.